leogm99/networkx-ooc/README.rst

 Common Issues
 --------------

+- struct.error: required argument is not an integer.
+This error occurs when you try to add a node that is not an integer.
+To solve this issue, you need to make sure that the nodes are integers.

 - _plyvel.IOError: Too many open files.
 To solve this issue, you can increase the number of open files by running the following command:

 .. code:: pycon